WeZZard/UIAnimationToolbox/README.md

 ### Shift Animation's Timing

-The frameworks hooked up into the whole process of the installations of UIKit block animations and spring animations, thus it can shifting animations timing on-the-fly.
+The framework hooked up into the whole process of the installations of UIKit block animations and spring animations, thus it can shifting animations timing on-the-fly.